 Lastly, you can build credibility and increase trust by including videos or photos of yourself.
 Keep the videos short–three to five minutes is best–and speak to the camera as if you’re introducing yourself to a new client.
 Photos can be lifestyle portraits of yourself in action, such as speaking to a new client or working on paperwork at your desk.

 Pro Tip: You can create these videos yourself with simply your iPhone or Android phone.
 There are free applications that can help you clean up your video, on your phone or computer, but they often are not needed.
 Remember that you can always redo the video 2 – 5 times and pick the best one to use.

 Along with responsive web design, you need to have a clear user interface that guides visitors towards where they want to go.
 For instance, if you know that many of your visitors are home buyers, you’ll want to include a link to your “home buying” page that’s clearly on the homepage.

 If visitors are selling a house, including a “home selling” link on the homepage makes it clear what they need to click on next.

 Websites without clear designs look chaotic, confusing, and unprofessional.
 Instead of encouraging visitors to explore more, they’ll simply click the back button and find a different website that’s easier to use.

-Pro Tip: If you’re running Pay-Per-Click (PPC) ads, you can have a different hot sheet for each area that focuses on 1) buyers 2) sellers.
-You need to highlight different information, perhaps include IDX listings, etc on each.
+Pro Tip: If you’re running Pay-Per-Click (PPC) ads, you can have a different hot sheet for each area that focuses on the 1) buyer 2) seller.
+You need to highlight different information, and perhaps include IDX listings, on each.